YashashwiniDixit/CartoonIt/README.md

-# emojification
+# CartoonIt
-Title : Emojification
+Title : CartoonIt
 Description of the hack : This project inputs an image and converts it into cartoonified version.
 There will be three versions of the image to see an image in a fun way.
 First version is grayscale image while second is edges of an image and lastly we see a cartoonified image.
 Tech stack used : Python and its libraries
 Libraries and dependencies required for the project (If any): OpenCV,easygui,numpy,imageio,matplotlib,tkinter, OS and pillow